-- Understand the complexity deriving from managing people in a multinational company.

-- Comprehend the aim of and applied HRM tools and the different approaches that multinational companies might adopt.

-- Properly and ethically use the main methodologies related to every HR operational system in an international context.

-- 2.B Solve professional dilemmas using concepts of CSR and ethics

-- 3.A Breakdown complex organizational problems using the appropriate methodology
+- Understand the complexity deriving from managing people in a multinational company. - Comprehend the aim of and applied HRM tools and the different approaches that multinational companies might adopt. - Properly and ethically use the main methodologies related to every HR operational system in an international context. - 1.A Demonstrate an international mindset - 1.B Successfully collaborate within a intercultural team - 2.B Solve professional dilemmas using concepts of CSR and ethics - 3.A Breakdown complex organizational problems using the appropriate methodology